-Over the years, I’ve met many business owners who don’t pay much attention to their financial reporting.
-As I’ve said before, to me that’s like driving in the dark without headlights.
+Over the years, I’ve met many business owners who pay little or no attention to their financial reporting.
+They “hate” accounting and prefer to just fly by the seat of their pants.
+And while I get where they’re coming from, to me that’s like driving in the dark without headlights.

 “Wow, that sounds great.
 But what reports do I need?”